linnzyg/Pawpedia-Web-Technologies-IT2805/README.md

 # Pawpedia

-Pawpedia is an application that fetches dog-related data from the [DOG API](legge til link til hvilket) and presents it (not finished).
+Pawpedia is an application designed to showcase various dog breeds.
+It uses static, [mocked dog data](frontend\src\data\mockDogBreeds.ts), and presents this information in a gallery.

 ## Features
-* Not finished
+* Gallery View: Browse all dog breeds in an easy-to-navigate gallery
+* Detailed Breed View: Click on a breed to view more detailed information
+* Sorting Options: Sort breeds alphabetically or by your favorites
+* Filters: Filter breeds by size—small or large dogs
+* Search: Quickly search for dog breeds by name

 ## How to run
 ### Prerequisites
 Make sure you have Node.js 22.5+ and npm 10.8+ installed.

 ### Install dependencies:
-Clone the project in your favorite IDE, navigate to the folder, and then install dependencies using:
+Clone the project in your favorite IDE, navigate to the frontend folder, and then install dependencies using:
 ```bash
 npm install
 ```